GoogleCloudPlatform/podcast/site/content/post/episode-77-basecamp-networks-with-craig-ganssle/index.md

 [Basecamp Networks](http://basecampnetworks.com/) uses Machine Learning to diagnose easily what kind of sickness or parasite a crop might be suffering.
-They're powered by Google Cloud Platform, and their CEO, [Craig Ganssle](https://twitter.com/craiganssle), is here to tell [Mark](https://twitter.com/Neurotic) and [Francesc](https://twitter.com/francesc) all about it.
+They're powered by Google Cloud, and their CEO, [Craig Ganssle](https://twitter.com/craiganssle), is here to tell [Mark](https://twitter.com/Neurotic) and [Francesc](https://twitter.com/francesc) all about it.